voodoo/caveman-guide/src/content/book/07-cigarettes/index.md

 date: "2024-05-09"
 ---

-## You may have not noticed
+## No, Really!

-But big cigarette has taken over big food.
+You may have not noticed but big cigarette has taken over big food.
-Gone are the days when scientists carefully crafted the perfect, addictive cigarette - now they have moved on to processed food.
+Gone are the days when scientists carefully crafted the perfect, addictive cigarette - now they have moved on to creating addicting processed food.

-Tobacco companies indeed played a significant role in shaping the modern processed food landscape, particularly in the United States.
+Tobacco companies indeed play a significant role in shaping the modern processed food landscape, particularly in the United States.
 Here are the key points:

 ## Tobacco Companies' Influence on Food Industry